HiteshRohira/aeria-assessment/README.md

 pnpm dev
 ```

-Open [http://localhost:3001](http://localhost:3001) in your browser to see the web application.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the web application.

-The API is running at [http://localhost:3000](http://localhost:3000).